apsaknet/apsak-ng/README.md

 sudo dnf install glib2-devel atk-devel gtk3-devel
 ```

-Once you have Rusty Kaspa built, you will be able to build and run this project as follows:
+Once you have Rusty apsaK built, you will be able to build and run this project as follows:

 ### From GitHub repository: